rinoldit/web.dev/src/site/content/en/metrics/lcp/index.md

 [Element Timing API](https://wicg.github.io/element-timing/), as described in the article on [custom metrics](/custom-metrics/#element-timing-api).

+## What is a good LCP score?

+To provide a good user experience, site's should strive to have Largest Contentful Paint occur within the first **2.5 seconds** of the page starting to load for at least **75% of page loads**.

+Google tools that measure and score website performance will consider an LCP score of less than 2.5 seconds to be _fast_.
+Conversely, an LCP score of mroe than 4 seconds will be considered _slow_.

 ## How to improve LCP

 LCP is primarily affected by three factors: